Technologicat/unpythonic/doc/features.md

 Cases 1 and 2 have no meaningful instance data.
 Case 3 may or may not, depending on the specifics.
 If your object does, and if you want it to support `pickle`, you may want to customize [`__getnewargs__`](https://docs.python.org/3/library/pickle.html#object.__getnewargs__) (called *at pickling time*), [`__setstate__`](https://docs.python.org/3/library/pickle.html#object.__setstate__), and sometimes maybe also [`__getstate__`](https://docs.python.org/3/library/pickle.html#object.__getstate__).
 Note that unpickling skips `__init__`, and calls just `__new__` (with the "newargs") and then `__setstate__`.

-I'm not completely sure if it's meaningful to provide a generic `Singleton` abstraction for Python, except for teaching purposes.
-Practical use cases may differ so much, and some of the implementation details of the specific singleton object (esp. related to pickling) may depend so closely on the implementation details of the singleton abstraction, that it may be easier to just roll your own singleton code when needed.
-If you're new to customizing this part of Python, the code we have here should at least demonstrate an approach for how to do this.
+I am not completely sure if it is meaningful to provide a generic `Singleton` abstraction for Python, except for teaching purposes.
+Practical use cases may differ so much, and some of the implementation details of the specific singleton object (especially related to pickling) may depend so closely on the implementation details of the singleton abstraction, that it may be easier to just roll your own singleton code when needed.
+If you are new to customizing this part of Python, the code we have here should at least demonstrate how to do that.

 ## Control flow tools